TaherFouda-byte/MAC-Changer/README.md

 # MAC Changer

-Mac changer is a simple python script to change mac address
+Mac changer is a simple python script to change the mac address of kali linux interface

 Usage: